amatov/ClusterTrackTubuline/README.md

 ## Quick start

-The `.m` files at the repository root are the ClusterTrack MATLAB scripts; `createSparseDistanceMatrix.c` is compiled via MATLAB's `mex` compiler, and so is [`EB1projectCPP`](EB1projectCPP/).
+The `.m` files at the repository root are the ClusterTrack Matlab scripts; `createSparseDistanceMatrix.c` is compiled via Matlab's `mex` compiler, and so is [`EB1projectCPP`](EB1projectCPP/).

 ## Repository contents